 More from the Antarctica notebook.

-The next impossible photo to capture is the one that conveys what it feels like to stumble upon half-a-million penguins, which is what we did at St. Andrews Bay in the South Georgia Islands.
+The next impossible photo to capture is the one that conveys what it feels like to stumble upon half-a-million penguins, which is what we did at St. Andrews Bay on South Georgia Island.

 St. Andrews Bay was cut by two glaciers, which are now in retreat, leaving a wide gravel shore that is home to a massive king penguin colony.
 We learned that this is one of the largest penguin colonies in the world, holding roughly half-a-million penguins during its peak season (December and January).
 Quiet simply, visiting this many animals all at once boggles the mind, body and spirit.